Password and Two-Factor Authentication (2FA)

 Two-Factor Authentication

-To turn on Two-Factor Authentication, go to your Corsizio Dashboard and then go to Settings.
-Within the My User Profile area, you are presented with the option to set up and enable 2FA.
+TIP — To turn on Two-Factor Authentication, go to Settings from your Corsizio dashboard.
+In the My User Profile area, you have the option to set up and enable 2FA.

 To set up and enable two-factor authentication

 • Open your Authenticator App of choice to set up 2FA.
 This can be your favorite password manager or a dedicated 2FA authentication app, like Google Authenticator or Authy.
 Most modern password manager apps, like 1Password or LastPass, also act as 2FA authentication apps to generate verification codes for you in a convenient way during login.
-You may configure multiple authentication apps using the same QR code provided on the screen if you desire.
+You may configure multiple authentication apps using the same QR code provided on the screen.

 • Finally, enter a code from your Authenticator App to verify the setup and enable 2FA on the account.